SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

 measures, whereas the non-East Asian populations are not.
 Mostly these enriched populations are from China, Viet Nam, and Japan.
 (Is it a coincidence that the ancient epidemic was in East Asia, and both SARS-CoV1 and SARS-CoV2 emerged in China in modern times?
-I dunno, but it makes me uneasy somehow.)
+I dunno either, but it makes me uneasy somehow.
+To avoid any suspicion of prejudice, let's regard that as coincidence until proven by more data.)

 __Conclusion:__ Certain East Asian populations show, with very high confidence, well fixed mutations in genes for the VIP proteins.
 No such enrichment happens anywhere else, even